 Spanish Course Descriptions

 This course is an introduction to the formal and classical study of Spanish.
 It emphasizes daily reading, writing, listening, and speaking, along with grammatical structures in real-world contexts.
 Students learn an array of vocabulary covering themes like family and friends, hobbies, school life, vacations, sports, and daily routines.
 The course highlights similarities and differences between the Hispanic and American cultures, with assessments through interpersonal and presentational modes of communication.
-In the second semester, students communicate via Skype with students in our Nicaraguan partner school.
+In the second semester, students communicate via video conference with students in our Nicaraguan partner school.
 Technology for audio, video, and online resources further facilitates language acquisition and enhances familiarity with cultures from the Spanish-speaking world.

-Spanish 2 and Spanish 2 (Honors)
+Spanish 2 and Spanish 2 (H)

 Spanish 2 continues to emphasize the skills taught in Spanish 1.
 Reading comprehension and oral communication skills continue to be an integral part of the program.
 At this level, language instruction emphasizes the various Spanish verb tenses.
 In preparation for the more advanced courses, the students use their writing skills to develop compositions.
 Through speaking and writing, students continue to emphasize presentational skills and interpersonal modes of communication.
 Students also continue their study of Hispanic culture.
 Some sections will be designated honors, which is a prerequisite for Spanish 3H.

-Spanish 3 and Spanish 3 (Honors)
+Spanish 3 and Spanish 3 (H)

 In the Spanish 3 course, students continue to develop a strong communicative ability in Spanish in the interpersonal, interpretive, and presentational modes.
 The course places special emphasis on communicative accuracy and fluency, whether through conversing face-to-face, making oral presentations, writing blogs, or reading literature.
 Throughout the year, the course exposes students to a variety of authentic sources in Spanish in order for students better to understand the language and culture.
 Through engagement with the language, students make connections to their own experience through an awareness of the cultural perspectives of the Spanish-speaking peoples.